ScootKit/scnx-docs/docs/scnx/guilds/plans.md

 ![](@site/docs/assets/scnx/guilds/plans/subscription-setup.png)

-Your next steps will be different, depending on what Payment-Terms you've selected.
+Your next steps will be different, depending on what Payment terms you've selected.
 Please follow the instructions in the dashboard and return to this page if you have any questions or concerns — we'll do our best to cover them in our [Frequently asked questions](#faq) section.